 Further, having a will that complies with Texas law can save your beneficiaries and the courts time and money.
 Clearly stating your intentions and covering all your bases is extremely valuable in estate planning.
 Any ambiguities can open up the door for litigation.
 Litigation is costly.
 Many of those costs will be paid by your estate and reduce the benefits provided to your loved ones.
 Further, conflict over inheritances might create uncertainty and harm relationships between loved ones.

-Finally, executing a will in Texas will likely be inexpensive if you already have a will in another state because you won’t be starting from scratch.
+Finally, updating or re-executing your will in Texas will likely be inexpensive if you already have a will in another state because you won’t be starting from scratch.
 Having a foreign will to reference will save your estate attorney time, which will save you money.

 Can You Avoid Having Your Estate Go Through Probate in Multiple States?